NERC-CEH/fdri_words/timeseries/tools/timeseries_processor/README.md

 Some examples:

-Get the last two days data for all sites, columns and periodicities
+Get the last two days data for cosmos for all sites, columns and periodicities

 ```
-python -m dritimeseriesprocessor P2D
+python -m dritimeseriesprocessor --period=P2D --network=cosmos
 ```

-Get the last two days data from 2024-03-05 for all sites, columns and periodicities
+Get the last two days data from 2024-03-05 for cosmos for all sites, columns and periodicities

 ```
-python -m dritimeseriesprocessor P2D --end_date=2024-03-05
+python -m dritimeseriesprocessor --period=P2D --network=cosmos --end_date=2024-03-05
 ```

-Get the last months data from 2024-03-05 for ALCI and BUNNY sites and all columns and periodicities
+Get the last months data from 2024-03-05 for cosmos ALCI and BUNNY sites and all columns and periodicities

 ```
-python -m dritimeseriesprocessor P1M --end_date=2024-03-05 --sites=alic1,bunny
+python -m dritimeseriesprocessor --period=P1M --network=cosmos --end_date=2024-03-05 --sites=alic1,bunny
 ```

-Get the last two days data from 2024-03-05 for ALCI and BUNNY sites, variables TA and PA and all periodicities
+Get the last two days data from 2024-03-05 for cosmos ALCI and BUNNY sites, variables TA and PA and all periodicities

 ```
-python -m dritimeseriesprocessor P2D --end_date=2024-03-05 --sites=alic1,bunny --columns=TA,PA
+python -m dritimeseriesprocessor --period=P2D --network=cosmos --end_date=2024-03-05 --sites=alic1,bunny --columns=TA,PA
 ```

-Get the last two days data from 2024-03-05 for ALCI and BUNNY sites, variables TA and PA and a periodicity of 30 mins
+Get the last two days data from 2024-03-05 for cosmos ALCI and BUNNY sites, variables TA and PA and a periodicity of 30 mins

 ```
-python -m dritimeseriesprocessor P2D --end_date=2024-03-05 --sites=alic1,bunny --columns=TA,PA --periodicity=PT30M
+python -m dritimeseriesprocessor --period=P2D --network=cosmos --end_date=2024-03-05 --sites=alic1,bunny --columns=TA,PA --periodicity=PT30M
 ```

 <[back to table of contents](#table-of-contents)>